Chapter 5:

 Blushing, Aiko smiled through her tears.
 “You’ve always been overprotective.”

 Mika rolled her eyes.
 “Yes, and I will continue.
-I won’t let anyone take you—neither him, nor yourself.”
+I won’t let anyone take you—from us, from Akihiko.”

 Mika’s eyes hardened.
 “We don’t know who’s behind this.
 We can’t fight an invisible force.
 But one thing is certain—Aiko will not be alone.
-And you will watch over Akihiko.
+And neither will be Akihiko.
 Agreed?”

 They measured each other like two predators on a border.
 Naoru finally muttered, “Agreed.”